Reflections on our trip so far – exhausting and exhilarating! And the conference hasn’t even started yet!

 We landed in Dulles International Airport (just outside Washington DC), and from there had to go pick up our rental car at 9pm, foreign country, and all the roads were back to front.
 Initially our idea was to pick up a US SIM card and then use my mobile phone’s GPS.
 Unfortunately that became out of the question once we realised that no one sells SIMs around here!
 After being stung with extra insurance costs and GPS hire charges (doubling our original online quote) – I (William) got behind the wheel and started our 40 minute drive from the airport to the host home.

 OK.
 I will not lie – driving on the other side of the road is terrifying.
 I’m used to trying to adjust to the centre lane on my right, and looking out for the blind spot on my right before changing lanes.
 Now all this is on my left… it’s freaky.
 Still not used to it.
 Please pray for us when we are driving, we would love to see you all again!
+You can click here now to how to plan your trip effectively according to your budget which is also packed with lots of fun and entertainment.

 The GPS was so helpful though – told us exactly which lanes to take and so on.
 We eventually made it to our host home in Clarksburg, Maryland, and were welcomed by Peter and Sherly Giglio (“JHEE-leeo”, not Gig-leo).
 They’ve been such wonderful hosts so far – they have about 6 other guests with them and are just very casual and welcoming about it all.
 Such hospitable people!
 Sherly’s testimony of coming to salvation in Jesus Christ was so wonderful to hear as well.